 That’s not an exaggeration.
 Back home, mostly young 20-somethings are seen on bikes, but here, all ages are biking.
 Even young children can be seen biking alongside their parents.
 Every single street you see is filled with bikers.
 There’s even a counter on Dronning Louises Bro (Queen Louise’s Bridge) that keeps track of how many bikes cross the bridge every day and the total for the year.
 And around Nørreport Station, there is a sea of parked bikes, just waiting to be ridden again.
 And if that’s not impressive enough, the safety of the bikes is also pretty intriguing.

-I spent years biking around Philadelphia, but I spent almost as much time searching for a good spot to lock up my bike.
+I spent years biking around Philadelphia, but I spent almost as much time searching for a rack or pole to lock my bike to.
 Despite the number of bikers being so few, there weren’t many reliable parking spaces.
 Many times, I have gotten frustrated and just locked onto my friend’s bike instead of walking a block to find a street sign.
 Here in Copenhagen, it’s different.
-You can get off your bike, prop up the kickstand, and just walk away.
-Newer and nicer bikes are sometimes still locked, but the vast majority of bikes are left unprotected.
-I would never leave Paprika unlocked in Philly, and I probably couldn’t leave her unlocked here either.
+You can get off your bike, prop up the kickstand, and securely lock your bike without attaching it to anything.
+I would never leave Paprika freestanding in Philly, and I probably couldn’t leave her like that here either.
 But maybe that’s just because I’m not from Copenhagen.
-But leaving the bikes unlocked still isn’t the most shocking change in bike culture for me.
+But this still isn’t the most shocking change in bike culture for me.
 The next point was probably the weirdest thing I’ve ever seen.

 #3: Everybody follows the rules.